salesforcecli/plugin-custom-metadata/README.md

   --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation

 EXAMPLES
-  Create record metadata files for type "My_CMDT_Name" (from your local project) based on values in a CSV file, using "Name" as the column that specifies the record name:
+  Create record metadata files for type 'My_CMDT_Name' (from your local project) based on values in a CSV file, using 'Name' as the column that specifies the record name:
        $ sfdx force:cmdt:record:insert --filepath path/to/my.csv --typename My_CMDT_Name
-  Create record metadata files for type "My_CMDT_Name" (from the specified directory) based on values in a CSV file, using "PrimaryKey" as the column that specifies the record name:
+  Create record metadata files for type 'My_CMDT_Name' (from the specified directory) based on values in a CSV file, using 'PrimaryKey' as the column that specifies the record name:
        $ sfdx force:cmdt:record:insert --filepath path/to/my.csv --typename My_CMDT_Name --inputdir
   path/to/my/cmdtDirectory --namecolumn "PrimaryKey"
 ```